chutney-testing/chutney-testing.github.io-legacy/docs/getting_started.md

 # Introduction

 With Chutney you can write and run functional scenarios.
-Those scenarios validate high level requirements and are not coupled to your application code.
+Those scenarios validate high level requirements and are not tied to your application code.

 Instead, you will target I/O interfaces of your application (i.e. HTTP endpoints, Kafka topics, AMQP queues, etc.) without writing the same boilerplate code for respective clients, consumers, or even mock clients or producers.

-[Part 1](getting_started_1.md) will cover how to write scenarios with the [Chutney Kotlin DSL](https://github.com/chutney-testing/chutney-kotlin-dsl) and run them with JUnit5. **This is enough to use Chutney**.
+To get you started, we will cover how to write scenarios with the [Chutney Kotlin DSL](https://github.com/chutney-testing/chutney-kotlin-dsl) and run them with JUnit5.
-[Part 2](getting_started_2.md) will cover how to install and configure a Chutney server in order to schedule test runs, keep execution history and browse your execution reports.

 !!! important "Requirements"